soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![The Administration panel is displayed and circled in the image.
 The delete button is highlighted as well.](media/delete-application.png "Delete the IoT Central application")

-2. In the [Azure Portal](https://portal.azure.com), select **Resource Groups**, open the resource group that you created in Exercise 6, and press the **Delete resource group** button.
+2. In the [Azure Portal](https://portal.azure.com), select **Resource Groups**, open the resource group that you created in Exercise 6, and select the **Delete resource group** button.

    ![The Azure Resource Group panel is displayed.
 The Delete resource group link is circled.](media/delete-resource-group.png "Delete the Resource Group")

 3. Delete Microsoft Flows that we created.
 Access Microsoft Flow and login.
 From the left-hand menu, select **My flows**.
-Press the ellipsis button next to each flow that we created in this lab and select **Delete**.
+Select the ellipsis button next to each flow that we created in this lab and select **Delete**.

    ![The Azure Flows panel is displayed.
 The ellipsis and delete links are circled.](media/delete-flow.png "Delete Microsoft Flow processes")